International Institute for Environment and Development

 The International Institute for Environment and Development (IIED) is an independent policy research institute (think tank) whose stated mission is to "build a fairer, more sustainable world, using evidence, action and influence in partnership with others."
 Its director is Dr Tom Mitchell.

 IIED is one of a small group of independent, not-for-profit organisations that has provided core concepts and methods for thinking about sustainability and social change.
 IIED's main way of working is through partnership with like-minded organisations in Africa, Asia and Latin America.
 The institute's work is currently divided into four main areas: natural resources, climate change, human settlements and sustainable markets.

-IIED is based in central London on High Holborn and has an office in Edinburgh.
-It formerly had offices in Dakar, Senegal (now an independent organisation IED-Afrique) and Buenos Aires, Argentina (also an independent sister institution, IIED-America Latina).
+IIED is based in central London near Chancery Lane and has an office in Edinburgh.
+It formerly had offices in Dakar, Senegal (now an independent organisation IED-Afrique) and Buenos Aires, Argentina (also now an independent organisation, IIED-America Latina).
 There was also an office in Washington DC, USA (until IIED North America merged with the World Resources Institute in 1988).

-The International Institute of Environment and Development has more than 140 employees and researchers from 16 countries.
-The organisation's Board of Trustees are all volunteers, currently 11 representatives from 11 different countries.
-The working budget of the IIED, £18.2 million in 2020/21, is achieved through donations, grants and mutually beneficial partnerships.
+The International Institute of Environment and Development has more than 170 employees and researchers from dozens of countries.
+The organisation's board of trustees are all volunteers, currently 13 representatives from 10 countries.
+The working budget of the IIED, £26.1 million in 2023/24, is achieved through donations, grants and mutually beneficial partnerships.